-- 2 tbsp nutritional yeast
+- 2 tablespoon nutritional yeast

-- 1.5 tsp baking powder
+- 1.5 teaspoon baking powder

-- 2 tbsp rapeseed oil
+- 2 tablespoon rapeseed oil

-- 2 tbsp chives (chopped)
+- 2 tablespoon chives - chopped

-- ½ cup grated vegan cheese (optional but recommended)
+- ½ cup grated vegan cheese - optional but recommended

-- 1 cup oat milk (unsweetened)
+- 1 cup oat milk - unsweetened

-- ½ tsp salt
+- ½ teaspoon salt

 - Take lid off, then carefully spoon 2 tablespoons at a time of the dumpling mix onto the stew, around the edges.
 They will float on the top.
 Go the whole way around the pan and then put one in the middle.
 It should make 8 dumplings, 7 around the edge and 1 in the middle.
 Scrape any leftover mixture onto the dumplings evenly.